SchrodingerZhu/area-exam-survey/writing/main.typ

 Functional programming is typically associated with a paradigm that formulates programs as lambda expressions and views computation as the β-reduction or normalization of lambda terms.
 In a purely functional framework, evaluations are devoid of side effects, allowing programs to be regarded as "functions" in the mathematical sense @pragmatics.
 This approach to programming simplifies the handling of complex problems: values are inherently persistent and sharable @advanced-data-structures @optimal, immutability prevents data races in concurrent programming, and lambda calculus embodies the core of constructive proofs according to @proofs-as-programs.

 == State Transitions in Functional Programming
 Being immutable, however, functional paradigm has its negative implications to performance.
 Consider the State Monad implementation in Haskell from MTL @mtl @state-monad.
 Without the capability to mutate individual field, the state transition is achieved by constructing new state objects and passing it to the desired continuation (the lambda expression wrapped in `state` constructors).
-If the code were not properly optimized, each of such state transition is accompanied by deallocations of original state object, allocations of new state object, and necessary field data copying.
-This will lead to considerable performance impacts especially when such object are large enough.
+If the code were not properly optimized, each of such state transitions is accompanied by deallocations of original state objects, allocations of new state objects, and necessary data copying.
+This will lead to considerable performance impacts especially when such objects are large enough.

 ```haskell
 class Monad m => MonadState s m | m -> s where